learn-co-curriculum/ruby-environment-setup-summary/README.md

 [Learn OS X application](https://learn.co/osx/download)

+**NOTE**: If you already have a development environment roughly similar to the one below (e.g., you have Ruby installed and use RVM or rbenv; you have git installed; etc.), it's best to go through the manual setup below. **DO NOT** try to install things through the OS X application.
+You can still use the app, just don't run its environment setup step.

 ### Requirements

 These are the basic requirements for Learn and Ruby.
 Below we describe how we set them up using the Learn app, but if you want to set up your environment yourself, you should have the basic requirements listed below: